open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 The destination name SHOULD only be used for the span name if it is known to be of low cardinality (cf. [general span name guidelines](../api.md#span)).
 This can be assumed if it is statically derived from application code or configuration.
 If the destination name is dynamic, such as a [conversation ID](#conversations) or a value obtained from a `Reply-To` header, it SHOULD NOT be used for the span name.
-In these cases, an artifical destination name that best expresses the destination, or a generic, static fallback like `"(temporary)"` for [temporary destinations](#temporary-destinations) SHOULD be used instead.
+In these cases, an artificial destination name that best expresses the destination, or a generic, static fallback like `"(temporary)"` for [temporary destinations](#temporary-destinations) SHOULD be used instead.

 The values allowed for `<operation name>` are defined in the section [Operation names](#operation-names) below.
 If the format above is used, the operation name MUST match the `messaging.operation` attribute defined for message consumer spans below.